craigmichaelmartin/pure-orm/README.md

 ## Todo:

 - add more tests
-- use native `constructor` property for own constructor references (instead of the Bo function)
 - Bug: if a table references the same table twice, the first one is found as the nodePointingToIt and so ends up throwing.
   - ideally the fix to this will change the behavior of when a table points to another table by another name (author_id -> person)
 - think about how to handle the none case of oneOrNone, any, and none